ginakena/prisma-notes/prisma.md

 ### 4. Migrations
 Migrations are used to modify your database schema.
 They are a way to track changes to your database schema over time.
-Track your database changes by running the following command<br> `npx prisma migrate dev --name init` This will create a new migration and apply it to your database.
+Track your database changes by running the following command<br> `npx prisma migrate dev --name init`<br>
+This will create a new migration and apply it to your database.<br>
 View your database in UI by running <br> `npx prisma studio`

 ### 5. Prisma Client.
 The Prisma Client is an auto-generated and type-safe database client that you use to interact with your database in a Node.js or TypeScript application.
-It’s generated based on the models you define in your Prisma schema (schema.prisma) and provides a simple, intuitive, and type-safe API for CRUD operations, filtering, pagination, and more.
+It’s generated based on the models you define in your Prisma schema (schema.prisma) and provides a simple, intuitive, and type-safe API for CRUD operations, filtering, pagination, and more.<br>
+Generated with `npx prisma generate`<br>
+You can use the Prisma Client to perform CRUD operations, such as creating, reading, updating, and deleting data in your database.